apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

         port: 9180
   ```

-  * Change the default value of `enable_cpu_affinity` to `false`, this configuration is used to bind worker processes to CPU cores.
-If you need to bind worker processes to CPU cores, then you need to set this configuration to `true` in `conf/config.yaml`
+  * Change the default value of `enable_cpu_affinity` to `false`.
+Reason: More and more users are deploying APISIX via containers.
+Since Nginx's worker_cpu_affinity does not count against the cgroup, enabling worker_cpu_affinity by default can affect APISIX behavior, for example, if multiple instances are bound to a single CPU.
+To avoid this problem, we disable the `enable_cpu_affinity` option by default in `conf/config-default.yaml`.
   * Removed `apisix.real_ip_header` and replaced with `nginx_config.http.real_ip_header`

 ##### Data Migration